ropensci/arkdb/README.md

 <!-- badges: end -->

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+🗞️ ***PLEASE NOTE*** 🗞️

+It is now easy to accomplish `arkdb`'s tasks of moving between larger-than-ram csv/parquet/etc flatfiles and SQL databases using `duckdb`.
+Even better, `duckdb` supports larger-than-ram DBI operations directly on flatfiles without even importing, better compatibility with a wide range of SQL databases (see extensions), and better performance.
+See the R package, [`duckdbfs`](https://github.com/cboettig/duckdbfs) for an easy way to use `duckdb` from R.

+---

 The goal of `arkdb` is to provide a convenient way to move data from large compressed text files (tsv, csv, etc) into any DBI-compliant